petersenpeter/phy2-plugins/README.md

 * Reclustering.
 Reclustering with KlustaKwik 2.0 - dependent on a local version of KlustaKwik, which is provided in the zip file for Windows 10) and python package: pandas.
 To install write “pip install pandas” in the terminal in your phy environment.
 * Outlier removal using the Mahalanobis distance.
 Standard threshold is 16 standard deviations (adjustable threshold).
 * K-means clustering.
 Standard separation into clusters (adjustable number).
+* visualization for spikes violating the refractory period and a filter for the raw traces.

 All new features are accessible from the top menu labeled clustering.